bologer/anycomment.io/readme.txt

 * Now editor styles also adapt to custom styles defined in "Design" tag (e.g. font family, font size, etc), #195
 * Fixed issue when some themes have special styles for `<p>` or `<ul>` tag which caused comment text to be weirdly formatted, #202
 * Fixed issue when user was not moved to the editor on reply/edit/update comment action, #191
+* Fixed issue when option "show alert on new comment" was shown to the user who sent the comment, #193

 **Other:**